jennarim/Reddit-Clone/README.md

 (___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_) -->

 1. As a non-registered user, I can register a new account.
+2. As a registered user, I can log in to the site.
-2. As a non-registered user, I can view posts of any category.
+3. As a registered user, I can create posts to be uploaded to any category.
+4. As a registered user, I can comment on any post.
-3. As a user, I can log in to the site.
+5. As a registered user, I can upvote or downvote any post.
-4. As a user, I can view posts of any category.
+6. As a user, I can view posts of any category.
+7. As a user, I can view any user's page.
+8. As a user, I can view comments.
-5. As a user, I can create posts to be uploaded to any category.
+9. As a user, I can request a new category.

 ## Research Topics